New Galloway and Castle Douglas B&B Accommodation

-About the Town of Castle Douglas and The Galloway Tourist Route
+About the Towns of Castle Douglas and New Galloway

 A Traditional market town, Castle Douglas is a great place for shopping, particularly for local food produce.

 Castle Douglas is a planned town, founded in the late 18th Century by Sir William Douglas, a merchant who had made a fortune in Virginia and the West Indies and wished to establish a centre of commerce in his native Galloway.